Updated: Jul 8

-Previously recording under the Cultek moniker with Rob Smith on Touchin' Bass Records, Bolland decided to leave the project, and began his solo career writing and producing as Sync 24.
-Debuting once again on Touchin' Bass in 2003, Bolland delivered "Darker Senses", with the songs titled as "Sense 1, 2, 3, and 4".
-This dark and suspenseful EP seemed to be what could be described as a stepping stone for Sync 24, not yet displaying the incredible technical complexity that has made this artist so notorious in recent years, but instead it carried remnants of Cultek’s sound, as it began to introduce some of the elements that would inevitably become the artist’s signature sounds.
+Previously recording under the Cultek moniker with Rob Smith on Touchin' Bass Records, Bolland decided to leave the project to begin his solo career writing and producing as Sync 24.
+Debuting as a solo artist once again on Touchin' Bass in 2003, Bolland went on to deliver "Darker Senses".
+This dark and suspenseful EP was what could be best described perhaps as a stepping stone for Sync 24, not yet displaying the signature technical complexity that has made this artist so notorious over the years, but instead here carrying the last remains of Cultek’s sound.

-The following year in April of 2004, Sync 24 returned with, “Fragmatic”, which made it on the first CD sampler compilation on Baselogic Records, also featuring some of his works under Cultek, as well as that of artists like Ed Chamberlain, Synapse, and the Miami Beat Alliance.
+The following year in April of 2004, Sync 24 returned with songs such as “Fragmatic”, which made it on the first CD sampler compilation on Baselogic Records, also featuring some of his works under Cultek, as well as that of artists like Ed Chamberlain, Synapse, and the Miami Beat Alliance.
 That same month, Sync 24’s “Sense 3”, was featured on Fabric Records’ "Electro Radio Mix" CD, by the British duo “Tyrant”.
 The CD also featured Mat Carter, Silicon Scally, Point B, Volsoc, Ectomorph, Justin Berkovi, and another song by Bolland under the Cultek moniker, with “Infra-Red”.
-The release was a great deal of exposure, not just for these artists, but what was then the blossoming Electro Bass sub-genre.
-Later that year, Sync 24’s “Sense 3”, would again be featured, but this time on Touchin’ Bass’ “Nobody’s Perfect” compilation, which featured Bass Junkie, ADJ, Egg Foo Young, Secret Frequency Crew, Hydraulix, MANASYt, Chaotic State, as well as many of Andrea Parker’s collaborations with David Morley, DJ Godfather, and DJ Assault.

 As his sound continued to evolve along the years, his label Cultivated Electronics, founded in 2007, would become his homebase where he would bring in many of his past comrades, but also newer talents such as Morphology, Sonar Base, and MMT-8 to name a few.
-Sync 24, also assigning himself to perpetual remix duties on the imprint, has utilized the wide range of styles on the label, to show exactly what his capacity to rework this material in his own devious and ingenious way could be in taking many of these songs to a whole new level.
+Sync 24, also assigning himself to perpetual remix duties on the imprint, has utilized the wide range of styles on the label, to show exactly what his capacity to rework material in his own devious and ingenious way can be.
 Remixes like that of Morphology's "Information Paradox", and Scape One's "Substorm" are but a couple examples of the fire behind this incredible UK artist.

-Much more is yet to come, so keep calm and keep listening to the wonderful tunes of Sync 24.
-It certainly has been a wild ride so far, and it can only be expected to get even more dramatic as time goes on.
+It has certainly been a wild ride so far, and it can only be expected to get even more dramatic as time goes on.
 Sync 24 and Cultivated Electronics, not to mention his events “Scand”, have been a huge factor in the keeping alive of our scene, and in the return, even if somewhat minimal, of vinyl to our music.
 The level of ingenuity, and attention to detail that this artist and label have to offer, is something to be admired, and something any and all doing this should pay attention to.